codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 To use autostart config has to be set up correctly.
 _NOTE!
 SECRETS SHOULD NOT BE VISIBLE IN GIT AND USED WITH ENV VARS._

-Add the Enviroment Variable AUTH_TOKEN with the right AuthToken to CWD.
+Add the enviroment Variable AUTH_TOKEN with the right AuthToken to CWD.
 In Terminal at (CWD, where the autostart.py is).

 ```
 cp .env.dist .env